 Similarly, it’s very likely you’ll wind up with tasks that don’t have a deadline and aren’t important.
 They are simply wasting time.
 Immediately and aggressively remove them from your to-do list.
 You can use this technique for daily planning and long-term planning.

 What you focus on expands, so it is important to learn the skill of focusing on what is important.
-Not only for achieving more in your day but for your long-term goals as well.
+Not only to avoid the phenomenon called the urgency effect but for achieving more in your day and feeling better about yourself.